Education Rule (Chapter 61H1-27.002)

-- 24 semester hours or 36 quarter hours to include: three (3) semester hours or four (4) quarter hours of business law based on USA Law.
+- 24 semester or 36 quarter hours to include three (3) semester or four (4) quarter hours of business law based on USA Law.

 Other important information: Staff cannot determine if courses taken meet education requirements via telephone, fax or email.
 CPA Board staff determines eligibility by conducting an official evaluation which includes submitting an application, transcripts, and other required documents and paying the required fee.